Many feared dead after Florida beachfront condo collapses - WTMJ

 Work was being done on the building’s roof, but Burkett said he did not see how that could have been the cause.

-Miami-Dade County Mayor Daniella Levine Cava said she got a call from President Joe Biden, who offered federal aid.
-Hotels opened to some of the displaced residents, she said, and deliveries of food, medicine and more were being hastily arranged.
-Rescue officials tried to determine how many people might be missing and asked residents to check in with them.
+Hotels opened to some displaced residents, the mayor said, and deliveries of food, medicine and more were being hastily arranged.

 About half of the building’s roughly 130 units were affected, the mayor told a news conference.
 Rescuers pulled at least 35 people from the wreckage by mid-morning, and heavy equipment was being brought in to help stabilize the structure to give them more access, Raide Jadallah of Miami-Dade Fire and Rescue said.